Motto: Relationships are the only things that really matter; treat them accordingly.

 Head of Social Activites, Greeting and Napping

-Jossie started with the Northwest Gas Association this year.
+Josie started with the Northwest Gas Association tin 2017.
 She provides social interaction with the neighboring CPA’s dog, Frankie.
 She greets everyone who enters the office using her best manners (ok, sometimes she jumps) However, she excels at napping and often can be found sprawled out on the floor.